Black Sea Grain Initiative: July 2022 to July 2023

-Controversies and temporary Russian withdrawal
+Controversies on voluntary Russian withdrawal

 The agreement, initially applicable for a period of only four months, was set to expire on 19 November 2022 unless renewed.
 In mid-October, Russian diplomats at the UN stated that a renewed agreement must also allow for increased exports of Russian grain and fertilizers.
 Ukraine criticized the Russian stance and stated it had no additional demands beyond the July terms it had previously agreed to.
 The UN coordinator for the agreement, Amir Mahmoud Abdulla, expressed hope that a renewal agreement could be reached as the UN continued to facilitate discussions.

+In late June, Russian forces withdrew from Snake Island after sustained attacks by Ukraine.
+Russia described the retreat as "a gesture of goodwill".
+Russian Defence Ministry spokesperson Igor Konashenkov said at a briefing, "the move was a symbolic step to disprove statements by Ukraine and its allies that Moscow is economically blockading its pro-Western neighbor".

 On 29 October, Russia suspended its participation in the agreement because of a massed drone attack on the Port of Sevastopol.
 Russia suggested that Ukraine had misused a cargo ship to conduct the strike, but UN stated that no cargo ships were in the grain corridor on the night of the attack.
 A number of grain ships continued to depart from Ukrainian ports with the UN and Turkey's approval, although it is unclear whether shipments can go on indefinitely.
 Insurers paused the issuing of insurance for future vessel movements under the initiative.
 Russia resumed its participation on 2 November after Turkish and UN mediation.
 Russia stated Ukraine had agreed not to use the grain export corridor to conduct military operations against Russia, while Ukraine stated no new assurances were given as Ukraine will not make military use of the corridor.